Silicon-Valley-Pre-Internship/Linist/README.md

-# ON THE LINE : An extension of my memory
+# 📸ON THE LINE : An extension of my memory

 'On The Line📸' *is a mobile service that automates line drawing.*